-Small batch banana muffins can be stored as follows…
+These easy banana bread muffins can be stored as follows…

-- Room temperature: 1-2 days in a tall tupperware that doesn’t touch the sugared tops, or individually wrap them in plastic wrap to take on the go
+- Room temperature: 1-2 days in a tall airtight container that doesn’t touch the sugared tops, or individually wrap them in plastic wrap for a quick breakfast on the go

-- Fridge: up to a week in a tall tupperware; microwave for 15-20 seconds to reheat
+- Fridge: up to a week in an airtight container; microwave each muffin for 15-20 seconds to reheat

 - Freezer: up to 3 months, well-wrapped individually in plastic and stored in a freezer bag.
 Microwave for 30 seconds to reheat or allow to come to room temperature for 1-2 hours.

 - In place of the all-purpose flour, substitute an equal volume (1 cup) or equal weight (125g) of a gluten-free all-purpose flour mix that contains xanthan gum.
 I tested and like Bob’s Red Mill Gluten Free 1:1 Baking Flour.

 - Chocolate chips: you can sub in 1/2 cup of nuts, dried fruit, or even fresh blueberries, or skip the add-ins entirely!
 Recipe works either way.